 However, you must have a good reason to qualify for the reduced exception.
 Good reasons include

-If you need to move to a new house because you do not have enough rooms for your growing family, the Internal Revenue Service still allows you to eliminate some profit – it is just a little fewer than the complete exclusion sum.
-Check publication 523 on page 6 to see the other reduced exceptions.
+If you need to move to a new house because you do not have enough room for your growing family, the Internal Revenue Service still allows you to eliminate some profit it is just a little less than the complete exclusion sum.

 Remember that while you can use the exception any number of times during your lifetime, you can't use it more than once every two years.